TACC/benchpro/README.md

 ## Global settings

-Global settings are defined in the file `settings.cfg`
+Global settings are defined in the file `settings.ini`

 | Label             | Default                       | Description                                                                       |
 |-------------------|-------------------------------|-----------------------------------------------------------------------------------|